entozoon/readme-kanban-board/README.md

 ## Yes that's all well and good, but what does it actually _do_?

-* Finds kanban code in your README.md file
+- Finds kanban code in your README.md file
-* Parses it up
+- Parses it up
-* Generates a kanban board of it with HTML/CSS
+- Generates a kanban board of it with HTML/CSS
-* Creates a screenshot of said HTML
+- Creates a screenshot of said HTML
-* Saves the image to repo / uploads to imgur (optional)
+- Saves the image to repo
-* Injects/updates an image link in your README.md
+- Injects/updates an image link in your README.md

-## Extra options

-Add an `imgur` flag if you wish for the generated kanban image to be hosted externally, on imgur:

-    "scripts": {
-      "readme-kanban-board": "readme-kanban-board imgur"
-    }